 A very good alternative for very deep components such as power amps or oversized integrated amps is to use the Organic Line Modular Floor Rack that with 78 cm is much deeper than it is wide and will accommodate pretty much any beast of an amplifier out there.
 At 2600 euro, its price is the same as a single level for the normal rack.

 What’s more: one can also use a multitude of these floor levels along with a range of pillars to create a rack with the same width as the normal rack but with enough depth to comfortably fit even the largest monster power amplifiers.
 A separate review of the floor platform (officially called Floor Rack) will follow soon.

-The next components that I listened to were the Anthem STR preamp and power amp and these fit precisely, with the good fortune that there are no connections where the rack’s center pillar is.
+Other components that I listened to were the Anthem STR preamp and -power amp and these fit precisely, with the good fortune that there are no connections where the rack’s center pillar is.

 The more average-sized Anthem STR preamp fits nicely in the Modular Rack

 Review system with Kroma Audio Carmen loudspeakers

 For assessing its contribution to the sound I used a Mark Levinson No. 5805 integrated amplifier, an Anthem STR preamp and -power amp and the Origin Live Calypso mk4 turntable with Multi-Layer Platter, Illustrious arm, and ViRa Aidas Rainbow MC Cartridge.